 - We’ve been told on a few occasions that he would “have his guys in there next week,” for which we would wait with baited breath for them to show.
 They wouldn’t and weeks just passed by.

 - He called to “borrow” $5,000!
 (What the…?!)
 We did NOT lend him the money!!!
 He said he would pay us back in 2 weeks and the money would be used to get our project started.
 (Say what…?!)

 We keep trying to give him the benefit of the doubt, thinking that some day soon the work will commence full force and we can relax a little.
 It’s now coming closer and closer to a date where I don’t know if the job can be done by the deadline laid out by our contract with the bank.
-This week we are in are one of those week where Josh was promised to see “some guys” at the red house working… none so far.
+This week we’ve been promised “to see some guys” at the red house working… none so far.
 We just want to see people working!!
 There’s a whole pile of cash waiting if they just get started!
-I think we are steadily approaching a serious decision of releasing Rouben from our contract.
-We don’t want that; just because we are loathing the additional time that will be lost to the project assigned to the process of letting our contractor go and finding a new one to do the job, within budget, and a reasonable time frame.
+I think we are steadily approaching a serious decision of releasing them from our contract.
+We don’t want that; just because we are loathing the additional time that will be lost to the project in the process of letting our contractor go and finding a new one to do the job, within budget, and a reasonable time frame.